Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 There are numerous advantages to container gardening that reduce plant maintenance.

-To begin with, you have complete control over the specific type of soil you use, which will significantly impact your plants’ health.
+You have complete control over the specific type of soil you use, which will significantly impact your plants’ health.

-Also, you have control over how much sunlight and water the containers receive.
-Moreover, pests and illnesses are typically less prone to affect containers.
+Also, you control how much sunlight and water the containers receive.

 21. Add Rock Gardens